 Question: Should I wear a chest protector shirt under my normal chest protector?

-Answer: Our recommendation is for catchers to use a NOCSAE chest protector, as mentioned above.
+Answer: Our recommendation is for catchers to use a NOCSAE approved chest protector, as we mentioned above.
 If you do so, there’s no need to use a chest protector shirt underneath your chest protector.

 Question: Can I buy replacement (or extra) catchers shoulder pads?